edwinochieng/ecommerce-app/README.md

 - Fully responsive in all devices

 ## Requirements
-You need to have these installed in your system:
+Before installation, you need to have these installed in your system:
 - Node.js version 10.13 or later.
 - Git
 ## Installation